Custom String Formatting#

 Checking for Substrings#

-strstr returns a pointer to the position of the first occurrence of a C-style string in another string.
-This will return NULL if the string is not found.
+Returns a pointer to the position of the first occurrence of a C-style string in another string using the strstr function.

 Parameters